Joseph N. Pew Jr.

 Joseph Newton Pew Jr. (November 12, 1886 – April 9, 1963) was an American industrialist and influential member of the Republican Party.

 Early life

-Born in Pittsburgh, Pennsylvania, Pew was the youngest son of Joseph N. Pew and Mary Anderson Pew.
+Born in Pittsburgh, Pennsylvania, Pew was the youngest son of Mary Anderson Pew and Joseph N. Pew.
 Called "Joe," he attended Shady Side Academy and graduated from Cornell University with a degree in mechanical engineering in 1908.
 As an undergraduate, Pew was captain of the track team and won the IC4A championship in the hammer throw.
 He was also a member of the Quill and Dagger society.
 As an outstanding athlete and donor to Cornell athletics, he was inducted into the Cornell University Athletic Hall of Fame in 1986.

 Pew married Alberta C. Hensel and had five children.